 Slowed and Throwed: Records of the City Through Mutated Lenses is a two-part interdisciplinary exhibition orbiting around the legacy of the late Houston legend DJ Screw.
 Until his death in 2000, DJ Screw distorted songs by musical artists, creating “chopped and screwed” versions of the original by slowing tempo, reducing pitch, chopping lyrics, and layering freestyles by Houston-based rappers.
-Through his signature stretched sound, he also displayed deft skill evident in his transitions, sampling choices, and beat juggling.
+Known for his signature stretched sound, he also displayed deft skill evident in his transitions, sampling choices, and beat juggling.

 Serving as the physical and conceptual core of Slowed and Throwed is a nesting exhibition of DJ Screw archival materials.
 Placing the curated archive in dialogue with photo-based artworks demonstrates the resonances between DJ Screw’s creative process and those of the exhibiting artists.
 Displayed in a gallery built to mirror the edifice of the original location of Screwed Up Records & Tapes on Cullen Boulevard, the archival exhibition is activated by a musical playlist by E.S.G.